 Chiricahua Regional Museum

 Learn about the fierce Chiricahua Apaches and the fearless leaders Cochise and Geronimo at this research center, located in downtown Willcox.
 Other interesting tidbits about the area can be found in displays featuring the U.S. Cavalry, a nice collection of rocks and minerals, and relics of the famed Butterfield Overland Stage Route.
 One oddity the museum points out is that the memoirs of Civil War general Orlando Willcox, for whom the town was named, don't even mention a visit to Arizona.
 Open: Monday through Saturday10:00AM - 5:00PM.
 History of Apache Indians, military, ranching, railroads, and mining in the Willcox and Sulphur Springs Valley area.

 Stunning rocks and great climbing and hiking.
-It is the place where Cochise and Tom Jeffords met as seen in the movie “Broken Arrow” with Jimmy Stewart.
+It is where Cochise and Tom Jeffords met, as seen in the movie “Broken Arrow” with Jimmy Stewart.